What Is Collision Insurance?

 Understanding Collision Insurance Deductibles

 Your deductible is the amount you pay out-of-pocket before your insurance coverage kicks in.
-Collision deductibles typically range from $0 to $2,500 or higher, with $500 being the most common choice among drivers.
+Collision deductibles typically range from $250 to $2,000 or higher, with $500 being the most common choice among drivers.
+Importantly, deductibles have risen significantly — up 47% from 2019 to 2024 due to repair cost inflation — meaning more drivers are now self-insuring a larger share of smaller claims.

 Common Deductible Options and Premium Impact